People are always interested in the origins of the esoteric, and all that is part of human nature is one.

 Our Approach to Alcohol

-I think it is evident; the colonial view is a natural one.
+I think it is evident: The colonial view is the natural one.
 It is quite similar to how we think about all other issues.
-Someone follows incorrect diet, sports unhealthy sleeping habits or otherwise entertains behavioral quirks that are dangerous to one’s health, we do not immediately jump to, say, environmental or other abstract causes led to it.
-We take the most probable cause, which, in this case being, just carelessness.
-And issue appropriate strictures, impose restrictions or award punishment.
-But when it came to alcohol, we changed our viewpoint and we moved from the natural path.
-Why?
+If someone follows an incorrect diet, sports unhealthy sleeping habits or otherwise entertains behavioral quirks that are dangerous to their health, we do not immediately jump to, say, environmental or other abstract causes for it.
+We take the most probable cause—which, in this case, is just carelessness—and we issue appropriate strictures, impose restrictions or mete out punishment.

 We know alcohol is not as harmful as we proclaim.
 But since we do not want to admit that we are not as good as we ought to be, we continue firing our guns pointed at alcohol.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.